geeare/listen-video/README.md

-Ensure that all of the enclosed files are present in the same directory, then from a command line or terminal navigate to this folder and run the enclosed `preview` program.
+Ensure that all of the enclosed files are present in the same directory, then from a command line or terminal navigate to this folder and run the enclosed `release` program.
 For the best effect, run it from within Swordfish90/cool-retro-term for the cool retro effects.
 It should run just fine, however, in any terminal emulator or command line app you have available.

 Note that audio playback has been disabled in this preview, but you can always